For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 - Bright areas = recently edited/added

-- ⚠️ Not definitive - can have false positives
+- ⚠️ Not definitive — ELA produces false positives on JPEGs that have

 Command-line ELA: